Morgan's: Legacy

-Three former Morgan's stores are still in operation as The Bay: the flagship in downtown Montreal and the suburban locations in Eglinton Square Shopping Centre and Rockland Centre (though the latter relocated in 1983 within the same mall).
+Three former Morgan's stores were most recently in operation as The Bay: the flagship in downtown Montreal and the suburban locations in Eglinton Square Shopping Centre and Rockland Centre.
+The Bay at Rockland relocated in 1983 within the same mall and the Eglinton Square store was converted in 2023 as a liquidation outlet for the chain.
+All three stores are among the locations that were liquidated with the rest of the Hudson's Bay chain in 2025.

 The Montreal locations in the Boulevard Shopping Centre and Dorval Gardens shopping malls lasted until 2018 and 2021 respectively.
-In Ontario, virtually all The Bay stores, that had previously been Morgan's locations, were closed between the 1970s and 2000s decades.
+In Ontario, virtually all The Bay stores, that had previously been Morgan's locations, closed between the 1970s to 2000s decades.